lambert-stephen/U-Graduate/README.md

 Our app should be able to open to a login page where we can choose if we are a student or admin, We should be able to register and login as a Student, this information should be stored in our DB.All the student functionalities

--Class Functionalities for Students should be done and their CRUD test suite should be written. -if a student registers, their name and credentials should be added to our DB -students shouldn't be allowed to register twice, login with wrong credentials, etc.
+-Class Functionalities for Students should be done and their CRUD test suite should be written. -if a student registers, their name and credentials should be added to our DB.
 -student should be able to search for a class and return the proper query.
 -students should be able to query unfinished classes and results should be displayed to user -students should be able to query classes they have already completed